starandserpent/java-TerraServer/README.md

   * NOT A SAFE, PUBLIC API (memory corruption is *possible* if misused)
   * Direct usage in application code should be minimized
 * terra-io-files: terra-offheap data saving and loading using files
-* terra-net-*: networking server and client using Aeron with terra-offheap
+* terra-net-*: networking server and networkClient using Aeron with terra-offheap
   * Not a full solution for multiplayer voxel game

 Terra dependency tree: